Introduction

 Preparing the bike

 Chain.
-Many GT and custom motorcycles have a low-maintenance (oil change) cardan shaft or belt drive.
-For the others, the chain is always relevant.
-The maintenance of the chain kit is a regular operation that includes lubrication and tensioning.
-The frequency of lubrication and tensioning depends on the conditions of use, the mileage covered since the last maintenance and the type of chain installed.
+Many GT and custom motorcycles have a low-maintenance cardan shaft (oil change) or belt drive.
+For the others, the chain is still the best choice.
+Chain kit maintenance is a regular operation involving lubrication and tensioning.
+The frequency of lubrication and tensioning depends on the conditions of use, the mileage covered since the last service and the type of chain installed.

 Guidance and driving assistance tools

 The road book.
-If you know exactly the route you want to take, the easiest thing to do is to draw up a road book, listing the various stages, the names of the roads, the distances between each change of direction...
+If you know exactly what route you want to take, the easiest thing to do is to draw up a road book, listing the various stages, the names of the roads, the distances between each change of direction...
 This road book can be drawn up from a map or road atlas, on which you will have highlighted the routes to be taken, or calculated by computer, either with dedicated software, or on the Internet with the help of free or not-free websites (roadbookmoto.fr, moto-trip.com, etc.), or even by using the options offered by the big names in computerized cartography (Google Maps, Mappy, Bing, Michelin and others).
 Then simply print it out and slip it into your map reader.

 Road maps.
 For a long trip, even with an up-to-date GPS and road book, road maps are indispensable.
 They're the only thing that will give you an overview of the region you're passing through, making it easier to prepare for the next day's stage, or even to make the right decisions about bypassing the road in the event of a problem (accident, road closure...).
 The benchmark for France and many other countries is the Michelin map, with its famous "green routes", a must for defining your itinerary on picturesque and sometimes little-known roads.
 On a smaller scale, IGN maps provide very precise indications of relief and vegetation.
 However, roads are not always easy to read.